qir-alliance/qir-spec/specification/under_development/output_schemas/Labeled_And_Async.md

 ## Tuple Output

-Recording tuple output works much the same way as array output, but with a different delimiter character in the final processed output.
+Recording tuple output works much the same way as array output.
 So, a QIR program that returns a tuple of a measurement result and calculated double value would end with:

 ```llvm
 @0 = internal constant [4 x i8] c"0_t\00"